tarantool/doc/sphinx/book/box/index.rst

 it was a multi-part primary key then the value would be multi-part, for example ``...select{1,2,3}``.
-The braces can be enclosed inside parentheses — ``...select({...})`` — which is optional unless it is necessary to pass something besides the primary-key value, as in the fourth example.
+The braces can be enclosed inside parentheses — ``...select({...})`` — which are optional unless it is necessary to pass something besides the primary-key value, as in example #5.
-Literal values such as 1 (a scalar value) or {1} (a Lua table value) may be replaced by variable names, as in examples ``#5`` and ``#6``.
-Although there are special cases where braces can be omitted, they are preferable because they signal "Lua table".
+Literal values such as 1 (a scalar value) or {1} (a Lua table value) may be replaced by variable names, as in examples
+#6 and #7.
+Although there are special cases where braces
+can be omitted, they are preferable because they signal "Lua table".
 Examples and descriptions in this manual have the "{1}" form; however, this too is a matter of